BeppeInfo/BeppeInfo.github.io/_posts/2017-07-16-description.md

 stateDerivativeNames = [];
 parameterNames = [];
 outputNames = [];
+variableNames = [];

-// Walks through every variable node and fill the different lists according to the properties of each one for i=1:length( modelVariables.children )
+// Walk through every variable node and fill the different lists according to the properties of each one for i=1:length( modelVariables.children )
     variableNode = modelVariables.children( i );
     variableAttributes = variableNode.attributes;